joshuaKnauber/berlin-appointments/README.md

 You can get the service id and location id by copying the url from the appointment page.
 Go to a page like [this](https://service.berlin.de/dienstleistung/324325/) for your service.
 In this case you would copy _324325_ from the page url as the service id.
 Right clicking one of the _Termin buchen_ buttons you can get the number after _dienstleister=_, for e.g. Schöneberg this would be _329863_.

+This now also supports resend to send emails instead of discord messages.
+You can set the recepients and api key in the environment variables.

 ## Deployment

 I set this up to be as simple to run as possible, you can modify it to your needs.